Software Engineering MSc

 3. Elective courses (12 ECTS)

-At UT, any regular course taught at Master's level and starting with LTAT.* or MTAT.* can be chosen as an elective course.
+At UT, any regular course taught at Master's level in the Computer Science and Software Engineering programs and starting with LTAT.* or MTAT.* can be chosen as an elective course.
 The list of elective courses in the Student Information System (SIS) is showing examples of courses that can be selected.

 The rules for chosing elective courses at TalTech must be asked from Juhan Ernits or Siiri Taveter (see under "People" below).